Bitcoin Price Prediction: Growth Predictions For The Future

 Is Bitcoin Safe?

-The underlying blockchain of Bitcoin is highly decentralized, meaning that it is near impossible for Bitcoin to be hacked or altered on a whim.
+The underlying blockchain of Bitcoin is highly decentralized, meaning that it is nearly impossible for Bitcoin to be hacked or altered on a whim.
 Since wallets belong to individuals or businesses, it’s up to the individual or company to keep their wallets safe.

 Why Should I Trust Bitcoin?